FIRMMsoftware/firmm_docs/docs/FAQ.md

 ## Does FIRMM write out motion data?

 FIRMM writes out a csv file with FD and motion numbers for each session.
-It can be found at `/home/firmmproc/FIRMM/outgoing/FIRMM_logs` on the FIRMM machine.
+It can be found at `/home/firmmproc/FIRMM/outgoing/FIRMM_logs` on the FIRMM computer.

 ## Does FIRMM work with GE or PHILIPS scanners?